stackrox/stackrox/operator/README.md

 ```

 ### Launch the operator on the cluster with OLM and the bundle

-Note that unlike the `make deploy` route, deployment with OLM does not require cert-manager to be installed.

 ```bash
 # 0. Get the operator-sdk program.